Last updated on August 5th, 2019 at 12:57 pm

 I got the message, and here it is:

-Personal finance chaos hurts, no matter how often and heartily we joke about it.
+Personal financial chaos hurts, no matter how often and heartily we joke about it.

 Take a minute and check out those lyrics.
-Think about the comic geniuses of your acquaintance, or even the famous ones – Charlie Chaplin, Robin Williams, John Belushi.
+Think about the comic geniuses of your acquaintance, or even the famous ones–Charlie Chaplin, Robin Williams, John Belushi.
 Beneath that silly, zany, sarcastic, hilarious exterior resides a deep well of pain and sadness.
-In fact, many say the well of pain and sadness is the precise inspiration for the most marvelous humor.
+Many say the well of grief and sorrow is the precise inspiration for the best humor.